-As a result of an actuarial assessment performed by DTF, the proportion of long service leave taken as leave has remained the same as the 2021 rate at 42%.
-The average factor for the calculation of employer superannuation on-costs changed from the 2021 rate (10.1%) to 10.6%.
+As a result of an actuarial assessment performed by DTF, the proportion of long service leave taken as leave has increased to 43% (2022: 42%).
+The average factor for the calculation of employer superannuation on-costs changed from the 2022 rate (10.6%) to 11.1%.
 These rates are used in the employment on-cost calculation.
 The net financial effect of the changes in current financial year is immaterial.

-Further information on risk management is provided as note 10.2.
+Further information on risk management is provided as note 11.2